The browser extension is open-sourced so feel free to create new integrations or improve existing ones.

 No problem.
 In the extension options, select “URL & Permissions”, scroll down to the bottom, select the tool you’re using (eg. Gitlab), and enter your custom domain.

 If you don’t see the button, first make sure you’re logged-in in the extension.
 If that doesn’t help, restart the browser.

 Also, make sure the integration is enabled in URL Permissions (when you open the extension, click on options icon in the upper right corner).

 If you still don’t see the button, send us an email and we’ll look into the problem.
 Sometimes integrations breaks due to update in other apps.
-If you don’t want to wait for us to fix the integration, feel free to fix it yourself by contributing to our code base.
+If you don’t want to wait for us to fix the integration, feel free to help us out by contributing to our codebase.